 I love the book of Acts.
 I also love and study Greek history, thought, religion, and language.
 Naturally, Acts 17 stands out as a passage of import to those who love to think about the New Testament and the Hellenistic world.

 I also have an untutored fondness of Renaissance art.
 I claim no expertise in the way of the Renaissance masters, and can only identify the works of a few.
-One work I shamelessly enjoy (“shamelessly” because it is ubiquitous in pop culture imagistic representations of the classical world) is Raphael’s School of Athens.
+One work I shamelessly enjoy (“shamelessly” because one gets sheepish about one’s cultured fancies when they are ubiquitous in pop culture) is Raphael’s School of Athens.
 I enjoy it enough to have a large print of it hanging on my living room wall.
 Sometimes I look at it (as one does).
 I admire the figure of Da Vinci-as-Plato, pointing upwards into the world of the forms holding the Timaeus, at Aristotle, hand outstretched downwards at the “real” world, holding the Ethics; at Diogenes the Cynic lying on the steps; at Raphael himself tucked away in the lower right corner; at the mathematicians flanking the left and right lower side, surrounded by their students; at Socrates doubtlessly leading some poor souls in one of his famous dialogues to the left of Plato.

 But does my love for the book of Acts and study of Paul have anything directly to do with this beautiful piece?
 I used to lament “no,” but now I’m not so sure.